sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

     ![cf login](cfLogin.png)

-    >If you are an SAP employee, you may need to enter your password plus a two-factor authentication passcode.
+    >If you are an SAP employee, you may need to enter your password followed by a two-factor authentication passcode.

     The API URL, if requested, can be found in the [SAP BTP cockpit](https://account.hanatrial.ondemand.com/trial/).